Float Fishing In Ontario – When, Where And How

 A stiffer and heavier float rod may give you a better hook set but won’t provide the same shock protection for your tippet that you need on the hook set or when fighting big fish

-For great lakes fishing, I suggest float rods that are considered Medium-Light and with a line weight rating in the 4 to 12lb range.
-A float rod in this range should be perfect for most great lakes rivers.
+For Great Lakes fishing, I suggest float rods that are considered Medium-Light and with a line weight rating in the 4 to 12lb range.
+A float rod in this range should be perfect for most Great Lakes rivers.

-I have friends that own $700 rods but they still prefer the feel and action of their cheaper $250 dollar rods.
+I have friends who own $700 rods but they still prefer the feel and action of their cheaper $250 dollar rods.
 That is why I say that in many cases the float rod that works best for you might just be your personal preference and it could be just the way a float rod feels that can it be the perfect rod for you.

 Most medium-light float rods over $150 dollars should be fine for most rivers but remember that the cheaper the rod the heavier it might be and the more whippy it could be.